Images of Research 2020-21 – Rules and Guidelines

 |Want to see more examples?||Search for ‘Images of Research’ here on the Research Support Hub for previous year’s entries.
 For more example from other universities, please Google ‘Images of Research’.|

-On Monday 22nd February 2021 we are hoping to hold a face-to-face launch, where you can view all the images for the first time.
+On Monday 22nd February 2021 we will hold the official competition launch, where you can view all the images for the first time.
 You will be able to vote for your favourite top three entries in the ‘people’s choice’ vote.
 There will also be an expert judge vote.
 The selected images will then be used in various University publications.
 The winner will be announced on Monday 22nd March 2021.

 As a guide, a winning image is one that: